On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications

-For a better understanding of the generalized essential matrix parametrization, we first revisit the simpler case of the regular essential matrix corresponding to Fig.~\ref{fig:camera_sys}\subref{fig:central_rep}.
+In order to better understanding the generalized essential matrix parametrization, we first revisit the more straightforward case of the regular essential matrix corresponding to Fig.~\ref{fig:camera_sys}\subref{fig:central_rep}.
 An essential matrix aims at representing the incident relation between two projection lines of two cameras looking at the same 3D points in the world.
 The rigid transformation between both coordinate systems is taken into account.

-Without loss of generality, it is assumed that both cameras are represented at the origin of each coordinate system, ensuring that all the 3D projection lines of each camera pass through the origin of the respective camera coordinate system.
+Without loss of generality, we assume that both cameras are represented at the origin of each coordinate system, ensuring that all the 3D projection lines of each camera pass through the origin of the respective camera coordinate system.
 Under this assumption, one can represent 3D projection lines by the respective directions, here denoted as $\mathbf{d}^{(\mathcal{L})}_i$ and $\mathbf{d}^{(\mathcal{R})}_i$ for $i^{\text{th}}$ 3D projection lines that must intersect in the world, where $(\mathcal{L})$ and $(\mathcal{R})$ represent the left and right rays, respectively.
-Moreover, we assume that the transformation between both camera systems is given by a rotation matrix $\mathbf{R}\in\mathcal{SO}(3)$ and a translation vector $\mathbf{t}\in\mathbb{R}^{3}$.
-Using this formulation, an essential matrix $\mathbf{E}\in\mathbb{R}^{3\times 3}$ can be defined by:
+Moreover, we assume that the transformation between both cameras is given by a rotation matrix $\mathbf{R}\in\mathcal{SO}(3)$ and a translation vector $\mathbf{t}\in\mathbb{R}^{3}$.
+Using this formulation, an essential matrix $\mathbf{E}\in\mathbb{R}^{3\times 3}$ is defined by:

-Hence, the problem of finding the closest essential matrix $\mathbf{X}_\ast$ from a general $\mathbf{A}\in\mathbb{R}^{3\times 3}$, may be formulated as:
+Hence, the problem of finding the closest essential matrix $\mathbf{X}_\ast$ from a general $\mathbf{A}\in\mathbb{R}^{3\times 3}$ may be formulated as: